-Project construction using NSGP funds may not exceed the areater of \$1,000,000 or 15% of the Grant Subaward.
-(For the purposes of the limitations on funding levels, communications towers are not considered construction).
-When applying for construction funds, including communications towers, at the time of application.
-Subrecipients must submit evidence of approved zoning ordinances, architectural plans, any other locally required planning permits, and a notice of federal interest.
+Project construction using NSGP funds may not exceed the greater of \$1,000,000 or 15% of the Grant Subaward.
+When applying for construction funds, including communications towers, at the time of application, Subrecipients must submit evidence of approved zoning ordinances, architectural plans, any other locally required planning permits, and a notice of federal interest.
 Additionally, Subrecipients are required to submit a SF-424C Budget and Budget Detail that cites the project costs.
 Communications tower construction requests also require evidence the Federal Communications Commission's Section 106 review process was completed.